- This post contains affiliate links. Read more here.

-How does canine diabetes work?
+How does dog diabetes work?

-Here’s how it works: when your dog eats, her food is broken down into tiny components including carbohydrates.
+Here’s how it works: When your dog eats, her food is broken down into tiny components including carbohydrates.
 Carbs are then converted into simple sugars, including glucose.
 The pancreas releases insulin go help turn glucose to fuel inside your dog’s cells.

 If there’s not enough insulin available, glucose can’t get into cells.
 This can lead to a dangerously high glucose concentration in your dog’s bloodstream.